msg-CareerPaths/AWS-Cloud-Training/README.md

    ```
    1. Create a new CDK app

-   2. Create a new stack consisting of a VPC and an EC2 instance on a public subnet running the official nginx image [https://hub.docker.com/_/nginx](https://hub.docker.com/_/nginx)
+   2. Create a new stack consisting of a VPC and an EC2 instance on a public subnet.
+Using the ECS service run the official nginx image [https://hub.docker.com/_/nginx](https://hub.docker.com/_/nginx)
    ```
    Make sure to choose the free instance type for the EC2: "AWS Free Tier includes 750 hours of Linux and Windows t2.micro instances, ( t3.micro for the regions in which t2.micro is unavailable) each month for one year.
 To stay within the Free Tier, use only EC2 Micro instances."